 Your doctor may do a right-heart catheterization (cath) to see how well or poorly your heart is pumping, and to measure the pressures in your heart and lungs.
 This test is also known as pulmonary artery catheterization.

-In a right-heart catheterization, your doctor guides a special catheter (a small, hollow tube) called a pulmonary artery (PA) catheter to the right side of your heart.
+In a right-heart cath, your doctor guides a special catheter (a small, hollow tube) called a pulmonary artery (PA) catheter to the right side of your heart.
 He or she then passes the tube into your pulmonary artery.
 This is the main artery that carries blood to your lungs.
 Your doctor observes blood flow through your heart and measures the pressures inside your heart and lungs.

-Possible risks associated with a right-heart catheterization include:
+Possible risks of right-heart cath include:

 Other, rare complications may include:

-There may be other risks, depending on your specific medical condition.
-Be sure to discuss any concerns with your doctor before the procedure.
+There may be other risks, depending on your specific condition.
+Be sure to discuss any concerns with your healthcare provider before the procedure.

-Your healthcare provider will explain the procedure to you and offer you the opportunity to ask any questions you might have about the procedure.
+Your healthcare provider will explain the procedure and you can ask questions.

-Based on your medical condition, your healthcare provider may request other specific preparation.
+Based on your condition, your healthcare provider may request other specific preparation.

-Medical staff will put pressure over your insertion site for a minute or two, to make sure you are not bleeding.
+A member of the medical staff will put pressure over your insertion site for a minute or two, to make sure you are not bleeding.
 If the catheter was placed in your groin vein, pressure will be placed over the insertion site for a few minutes longer.

 It will be important to keep the insertion site clean and dry.
 Your healthcare provider will give you specific bathing instructions.

-Notify your healthcare provider to report any of the following:
+Call your healthcare provider to report any of the following:

-Your healthcare provider may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your healthcare provider may give you other instructions after the procedure, depending on your situation.